Restaurant Listings

 Cafe

-The folks at Five5eeds set out to create something loved by travelers and locals alike; a go-to Tuesday night dinner option, as much as a weekend date night spot.
+The folks at Five5eeds set out to create something loved by travelers and locals alike: a go-to Tuesday-night dinner option, as much as a weekend date-night spot.
 As they put it: “We’re all about incredible food, quality drinks, value for money, and an unmatched commitment to pizza perfection.”
 That is Matilda in a nutshell.
-In addition to pizza, there’s an eclectic menu ranging from buttermilk fried rabbit and whole snapper with lemon caper sauce, to hamachi crudo, lamb skewers with salsa verde, and vitello tonnato.
+In addition to sourdough pizza, there’s an eclectic menu ranging from chicken liver parfait, ahi tuna crudo, baked vodka pasta, lamb ribs, and charred scallops.
+Don’t pass on the sticky date pudding for dessert.
 1600 Snow Creek Dr, 435-659-8706, matildaparkcity.com $$ D O P

 NOSH